-Due to the recent economic crisis in many countries, many companies have had to cope with financial struggles.
+Many companies have to cope with financial struggles during economic crises.
 Because of this, unsecured loans have become a hard thing to come by since many financial institutions are not willing to give them out.
-Therefore, many companies have decided to use their own assets as collateral to lenders in what is referred to as asset-based loan financing.
+Numerous companies have decided to use their assets as collateral for lenders in what is referred to as asset-based loan financing.

-It is good to note that both small and large sized companies can qualify for an ABL loan.
-These include wholesalers, retailers, distributors and even service providers.
-However, many of the asset-based lenders want a company with a stable balances sheet with strong assets.
+It is good to note that both small and large-sized companies can qualify for an ABL loan.
+These include wholesalers, retailers, distributors, and even service providers.
+However, many of the asset-based lenders want a company with a stable balance sheet with strong assets.

-These loans are usually advisable whenever a company needs working capital in order to keep all its normal business activities running.
-The company, therefore, opts to use its own assets in order to get financial assistance from lenders.
+These loans are usually advisable whenever a company needs working capital to keep all its normal business activities running.
+The company, therefore, opts to use its own assets to get financial assistance from lenders.
 In this case, the company's assets are used as collateral.

 Before a lender agrees to provide a loan to any given company, they have to conduct research about the company's financial status, the type of collateral being used as well as go through the company's financial books.